zac-olds/Mineralopedia/README.md

 - Have a RESTful JSON API:
   - Build a Ruby on Rails server containing RESTful JSON endpoints. [ ]
-  - Build a database with at least 3 tables. [x]
+  - Build a database with at least 3 tables.- [x] Complete
-    - There must be at least 1 association between your tables. - [ ]
+    - There must be at least 1 association between your tables. - [ ] Complete
   - Utilize Rails to define models for interacting with the database. `Pending`
   - Implement working generic controller actions for Full CRUD between your non-User tables `Pending` -`index` -`show` -`create` -`update` -`delete`